 It is the STAR panel chair's responsibility to ensure that STAR panel participants adhere to the TOR and that the meeting is run effectively and efficiently.
 This avoids discussing topics beyond the scope of the assessment review to focus efforts on the task at hand.
 Additional resources on running an efficient review can be provided by Council staff upon request.
 During the panel meeting, the STAR panel chair appoints members of the panel to act as rapporteurs and draft the report (or specific sections thereof) according to the STAR panel chair guidance on format and level of detail.
 Participation in the pre-assessment workshop is expected to provide input on direction of the assessment early in the process and to be aware of all issues raised.
 The STAR panel chair should prepare a report detailing issues raised at the pre-assessment workshop and ensure that any issues raised at the pre-assessment workshop are adequately addressed.
+The STAR panel Chair (or an appropriate designee) should document modeling decisions agreed at pre-assessment workshop, including the spatial strata for assessments, via the pre-assessment meeting workshop report, in consultation with the STAT.

 It is the obligation of the STAR panel chair, in consultation with other panel members, to prioritize requests to the STAT for additional analyses and to make certain that STAT responses are thorough and clearly presented.
 It is the responsibility of the STAR panel reviewers (and a designated rapporteur) to capture the explanation and discussion of each request in the 'response' section of the requests, rational, and responses, and the Chair should ensure that sufficient details are captured.
 The STAR panel chair is responsible for preparing the final draft of the panel report, obtaining panel approval, providing a copy for STAT review and comment, and submitting it to the Council in a timely fashion (i.e., as dictated by the schedule below).

 Following the STAR panel meeting, the chair will lead the effort to draft the STAR panel report.
 In addition to the reviewers, the Chair will solicit comments on the draft report from the STAT and the STAR panel advisors.
-The purpose of this is limited to ensuring that the report is technically accurate and reflects the discussion that occurred at meeting and should not be viewed as an opportunity to reopen debate on issues.
+The purpose of this is limited to ensuring that the report is technically accurate and reflects the discussion that occurred at the meeting and should not be viewed as an opportunity to reopen debate on issues.
 The STAR panel chair is the final arbiter on wording changes suggested by STAT and the STAR panel advisors as the report is the panel's report of the meeting.
 Any detailed commentary by STAR panel advisors should be drafted separately, reviewed by the full advisory body, and included in the briefing book.
 The STAR panel chair is responsible for providing the Council staff with the final version of the STAR panel report.